Ghilain/Ghilain/README.md

  I'm open to new job opportunities

- - 🔭 I’m currently working as an intern in the position of a computer supporter at REG (Rwanda Energy Group).
+ - 🧑‍💻 I’m currently working as a software developer at the Rwanda revenue authority
-- 🌱 I’m currently learning React, Ruby, and Rails.
 - 👯 I’m looking to collaborate on open-source projects.
-- 🔎 I'm also looking for a remote full-stack web developer job.
+- 🔎 I'm also looking for a remote full-stack software developer job.
 <!-- - 💬 Ask me about ... -->
 - 📫 Find me:
        ishimweghilain5050@gmail.com,